GoogleChromeLabs/wp-sitemaps/readme.txt

 = How can I change the number of URLs per sitemap? =

-Use the `sitemaps_max_urls` filter to adjust the maximum number of URLs included in a sitemap.
+Use the `wp_sitemaps_max_urls` filter to adjust the maximum number of URLs included in a sitemap.
 The default value is 2000 URLs.

 = How can I change the appearance of the XML sitemaps in the browser using XSL? =